1840 Ararat earthquake: Geology

-Ağrı Province in Anatolia lies near the triple junction where the North Anatolian Fault meets the East Anatolian Fault and Zagros fold and thrust belt.
-These three features mark the plate boundaries of the Anatolian, Arabian and Eurasian plates.
+The area lies near the triple junction where the North Anatolian Fault meets the East Anatolian Fault and Zagros fold and thrust belt.
+These three features mark the plate boundaries of the Anatolian sub-plate, Arabian plate and Eurasian plate.
 Being at the junction of three tectonic plates, the region is prone to large shallow earthquakes, mainly of the strike-slip and thrust mechanism.